Salamander Stoves Silicone Dektite Roof Flashing For The Hobbit Small Wood Burning Stove

-Fitting A Silicone Roof Flashing
+Fitting A Silicone Roof Flashing.

 In this article and the video below, we’ll guide you through each step to fitting a silicone roof flashing.
 This guide is part of our series of short videos that will show you how to install a small wood burning stove into a van, a shepherd’s hut, a tiny home or an RV – any vehicle really that has a metal roof!

 Fitting a silicone roof flashing is a great way to install your flue system into a shepherd’s hut, a van or a tiny home, as the malleable aluminium edge of the flashing can be formed to fit the contoured metal profile of your roof.
-Your shepherd’s hut or tiny home might have a roof that’s made of wriggly tin, and our silicone roof flashings by DEKS are perfect for the job!
+Your shepherd’s hut or tiny home might have a roof that’s made of wriggly tin, and our silicone roof flashings are perfect for the job!
 You can also get them in a round or square shape to suit your preference.

 To learn more about fitting a silicone roof flashing, you can watch our instructional video below, or you can follow our step-by-step guide, which is explained in this article.